Bayesian Quantum Multiphase Estimation Algorithm: Results

+In the following, we extend the Bayesian multiphase estimation algorithm in the presence of noise.
+In particular, we assume that each phase imprinting is accompanied by noise characterized by a decoherence rate $\Gamma_j$ for the $j$th phase.
+In particular, we generalize the qubit phase damping channel~\cite{Nielsen2010} to the qudit case.
+Formally, if the ancilla state is given by the density matrix $\rho$, the phase damping is described by the channel $E(\rho)=\sum_{j=0}^d K_j \rho K_j$, where the Kraus operators are defined as $(K_0)_{mn}=e^{-\Gamma_m M}\delta_{mn}$ ($\Gamma_0=0$) and $(K_j)_{mn}=\sqrt{1-e^{-2\Gamma_j M}}\delta_{mj}\delta_{nj}$ for $j=1,\dots, d$.
+In the case $d=1$, this model results in a decay of the measurement probabilities to white noise, a model commonly considered in single-phase estimation~\cite{Wiebe2016}.
+In the optical implementation (cf. Sec.~\ref{sec:impl}), the noise model can be understood as a mode-dependent dephasing during each phase imprinting.

-where parameters $\beta_j$ and $\gamma_{jk}$ are as in Eq.~(\ref{eq:main_probability}).
-The algorithm in presence of noise follows the noiseless one with setting $M=\min_j[2^k,1/\Gamma_j]$ in the $k$-th round (the pseudocode is shown in the Methods section).
+The algorithm in the presence of noise follows the noiseless one with setting $M=\min_j[2^k,1/\Gamma_j]$ in the $k$th round.
 In other words, we stop increasing $M$ as soon as the noise becomes dominant.
-After this point, Heisenberg-limited estimation is no longer possible and the covariance matrix $\boldsymbol{V}$ follows a shot-noise scaling ($V_{ij}\sim N_T^{-1}$).
+After this point, the covariance matrix $\boldsymbol{V}$ follows a shot-noise scaling ($V_{ij}\sim N_T^{-1}$).
+The pseudocode of the Bayesian algorithm in the presence of noise is shown in Table~\ref{tab:algorithm2}.

 In Fig.~\ref{fig:noise}, we show results of numerical simulations, plotting $N_T V_{ij}$ as a function of $N_T$, for $d=2$ phases with $\Gamma_1=0.02$ and $\Gamma_2=0.01$.
 The change of scaling of $\boldsymbol{V}$ around $N_T = 10^4$ is evident, approaching a constant value for sufficiently large $N_T$.
 In this regime, the estimation is still overcoming the shot-noise limit $V_{\theta_j}=N_T^{-1}$ (dashed line in Fig.~\ref{fig:noise}).
 Note that since the strong correlation in the noiseless case stems from the cross terms of Eq.~\ref{eq:main_probability}, the correlations now decay with a larger rate $\Gamma_1+\Gamma_2$.
+We also mention that an asymmetric noise can be balanced in the estimation algorithm by performing each measurement with an $M$-dependent unbalanced Hadamard gate $\tilde H_{d+1}$ instead of the first Hadamard gate.